ThummarDensi/GigConnect/README.md

-# Fiverr GigCorrect - Freelance Marketplace
+# Fiverr GigConnect - Freelance Marketplace

 ## Overview

-Welcome to Fiverr Clone, a dynamic freelance marketplace designed to connect clients with a diverse pool of talented freelancers.
+Welcome to Fiverr GigConnect, a dynamic freelance marketplace designed to connect clients with a diverse pool of talented freelancers.
 This project is built using modern technologies including React.js, Node.js, Express.js, and MongoDB.
 Whether you're a client looking for services or a freelancer eager to showcase your skills, Fiverr Clone has you covered.

 ## Features